Educational Development (NASDAQ:EDUC) Issues Quarterly Earnings Results

-Educational Development (NASDAQ:EDUC) posted its quarterly earnings data on Wednesday.
-The company reported $0.51 earnings per share (EPS) for the quarter, Bloomberg Earnings reports.
+Educational Development (NASDAQ:EDUC) issued its earnings results on Wednesday.
+The company reported $0.51 earnings per share for the quarter, Bloomberg Earnings reports.
 Educational Development had a return on equity of 21.22% and a net margin of 4.71%.

-Separately, TheStreet upgraded Educational Development from a “c+” rating to a “b” rating in a report on Wednesday, July 22nd.
+Separately, TheStreet raised Educational Development from a “c+” rating to a “b” rating in a report on Wednesday, July 22nd.

 Educational Development Corporation, a publishing company, operates as a trade co-publisher of the line of educational children's books in the United States.
 The company offers various books, including Touchy-Feely board books, activity and flashcards, adventure and search books, art books, sticker books, and foreign language books, as well as science and math titles, and chapter books and novels.